 We assemble for our Mt.
 Rushmore Multi-Sport Tour in Rapid City, the second largest city in South Dakota, and immediately make our way east to Badlands National Park.
 The park highlights sharply eroded buttes, pinnacles and spires surrounded by a mixed-grass prairie ecosystem.
 The rugged spires and deep canyons stand sentinel and it looks desolate and uninhabitable, but look closer to find plants and animals that are well adapted to this environment of prairie and geological formations.
 In the meeting of prairie and spires we will take our first hike on Day 1 on the Castle Trail, traversing the transition zone.
-If you have enough energy we can continue on the Notch Trail through a canyon and along a ledge for a dramatic view of the White River Valley.
 We’ll have time for some stops at the fossil exhibits and Visitor Center before heading back west to our home for three nights at State Game Lodge in the middle of Custer State Park.
 This historic stone and wood lodge built in 1920 is listed on the National Register of Historic Places.

 For Day 2 we will mount our road bikes for an unforgettable ride on the road that engineers once said couldn’t be built.
 The Iron Mountain Road is a 17 mile work of art in itself, passing through some of the most beautiful scenery in the Black Hills and including”Pigtail Bridges” and three tunnels that frame Mount Rushmore in the distance.
 We are rewarded with a visit to the famous National Monument, where a picnic under the watchful eyes of four great presidents is in order.
 Our return route is no less forgettable as we circle around past Sylvan Lake and ride the Needles Highway.
 The road’s name comes from the needle-like granite formations which seem to pierce the horizon along the highway, and especially a unique rock formation called the Needle’s Eye, so named for the opening created by wind, rain, freezing and thawing.